 The first is to reduce the cycle time for making key decisions.
-The structure provides more direct, focused, frequent, and comprehensive decision making and is designed to attack head-on the tough problems of complex "system-of-systems" integration that are key to the success of such a complex undertaking as missile defense.87
+The structure provides more direct, focused, frequent, and comprehensive decision making and is designed to attack head-on the tough problems of complex "system-of-systems" integration that are key to the success of such a complex undertaking as missile defense.

 Structuring the program in this way allowed the MDA Director broad authority to set the capabilities required from each element and trade requirements (discussed below) between elements as technology develops.
-General Kadish pushed the Agency towards a "capabilities-based" acquisition approach, explaining that "[i]nstead of developing a system in response to a clearly defined threat from a known adversary, we are looking at missile capabilities that any adversary could have in a given timeframe.
-We also continually assess missile defense technology options and availability."88 https://www.mda.mil/global/documents/pdf/ps_kadish7mar02.pdf.
+General Kadish pushed the Agency towards a "capabilities-based"

+&lt;sup>61 Donald Rumsfeld, "Missile Defense Program Direction," Office of the Secretary of Defense Memo, January 2, 2002, http://fas.org/ssp/bmd/d20020102mda.pdf.